[CPSC 110 Links]

 UBC provides resources to support student learning and to maintain healthy lifestyles but recognizes that sometimes crises arise and so there are additional resources to access including those for survivors of sexual violence.
 UBC values respect for the person and ideas of all members of the academic community.
 Harassment and discrimination are not tolerated nor is suppression of academic freedom.
 UBC provides appropriate accommodation for students with disabilities and for religious and cultural observances.
 UBC values academic honesty and students are expected to acknowledge the ideas generated by others and to uphold the highest academic standards in all of their actions.
 Details of the policies and how to access support are available here.

-The intended grading schemes for the course are below, followed by grading policies and a detailed description of how each component is graded.
+The intended grading scheme for the course is below, followed by notes about the grading scheme and midterm exemptions, and then a detailed description of how each component is graded.
 The instructors reserve the right to change the grading scheme for the course at any time, however, if the grading scheme is changed after the add/drop deadline, we will notify you as required by UBC's syllabus Policy.
 Please note that it is not possible to adjust the grading scheme for an individual student under any circumstances, except when an exemption has been provided for one or more of the midterm exams.

 Component Weight